elemprod/lptask/README.md

 preemptive OS typically does.
 The major differences include:

 * A task's handler executes until completion, once the task expires, in a cooperative manner.
-A task handler's execution is only be suspended by a interrupt or exception events and not by another scheduler task.
+A task handler's execution can only be suspended by a interrupt or exception event and not by another scheduler task.
-* It's typical to have several milliseconds of jitter in task execution intervals for a system with multiple active tasks queued at the same time.
-This jitter is nearly always acceptable for UI tasks, such as blinking an LED, debouncing a switch or timing the length of music note.
+* It's typical to have several to 10's of milliseconds of jitter in task execution intervals for a system with multiple active tasks queued at the same time.
+This jitter is nearly always acceptable for UI related tasks such as blinking an LED, debouncing a switch or timing the length of music note.
 * Tasks which require finer grain control or more deterministic behavior should be implemented with a dedicated  hardware timer.
 For example, an application might implement a real-time motion control loop with a 50 Hz hardware timer and perform UI tasks with the scheduler.
- * Theres no no task prioritization functionality support.
+ * Task handlers need to execute relatively quickly to avoid starving other tasks of CPU time.
+This same issue exists with a RTOS.
+An RTOS long-running task would typically yield at some point during its execution to allow other task to run with predictable timing.
+In the case of the scheduler, a longer running task would need to save its state to its internal storage, restart itself with a short interval and then return from its handler.
+It practice, this rarely needs to be done since task handler functions are typically short in duration.

 Most low power embedded systems only require hard real time performance for a small subset of their tasks and often don't require hard real time performance